particle-iot/docs/src/content/reference/ios.md

 Particle iOS Cloud SDK enables iOS apps to interact with Particle-powered connected products via the Particle Cloud.
 It’s an easy-to-use wrapper for Particle REST API.
 The Cloud SDK will allow you to:

-- Manage user sessions for the Particle Cloud (access tokens, encrypted session management)
+- Manage & inject user sessions for the Particle Cloud (access tokens, encrypted session management)
 - Claim/Unclaim devices for a user account
 - Get a list of instances of user's Particle devices
 - Read variables from devices
 - Invoke functions on devices
 - Publish events from the mobile app and subscribe to events coming from devices
+- Get data usage information for Electron devices

 All cloud operations take place asynchronously and use the well-known completion blocks (closures for swift) design pattern for reporting results allowing you to build beautiful responsive apps for your Particle products and projects. iOS Cloud SDK is implemented as an open-source CocoaPods static library and also as Carthage dynamic framework dependency.
 See [Installation](#installation) section for more details.
 It works well for both Objective-C and [Swift](#support-for-swift-projects) projects.